SchmidtDSE/maize-loss-climate-experiment/paper/paper.md

 \bigskip

 # Data availability statement
 Our software (REMOVED FOR DOUBLE BLIND REVIEW) and data pipeline outputs (REMOVED FOR DOUBLE BLIND REVIEW) are available on Zenodo as open source / creative common licensed resources.
+Climate inputs are publicly available from @williams_high_2024 under a creative commons license.
+Historic yield estimations for model training are available from @lobell_scalable_2015 upoon request under a privacy / data use agreement.

 \bigskip

 # Acknowledgements
 Study funded by the (REMOVED FOR DOUBLE BLIND REVIEW).
 We have no conflicts of interest to disclose.
 Using yield estimation data from @lobell_scalable_2015 and @deines_million_2021 with our thanks to David Lobell for permission.
-We also wish to thank Magali de Bruyn, Nick Gondek, Jiajie Kong, Kevin Koy, and Ciera Martinez for conversation regarding these results.
+We also wish to thank (REMOVED FOR DOUBLE BLIND REVIEW) for conversation regarding these results.
 Thanks to Color Brewer [@brewer_colorbrewer_2013] and Public Sans [@general_services_administration_public_2024].

 \bigskip